liuning0820/liuning0820.github.io/_posts/2017-11-22-chatOps-with-slack.md

 ## Subscribe to an RSS feed URL and receive updates in Slack

 - Install RSS apps/plugins in the slack
-- RSS -> Edit configuration to add your favorite rss feed urls.
+- RSS -> Edit configuration to add your favorite rss feed url.
 - Then when there is a post update in the feed site, you will be noticed in slack.